flutter/website/src/_includes/docs/swift-package-manager/migrate-objective-c-plugin.md

     be empty and can be deleted.

-11. If your header files are no longer in the same directory as your implementation files, you will need to update your import statements.
+11. If your header files are no longer in the same directory as your implementation files, you should update your import statements.

     For example, imagine the following migration: